-This Residential Service Agreement (“Agreement”) describes certain terms under which Cooperative Connections, LLC (dba “Sprout Fiber Internet”) will provide fiber optic broadband services (the “Service”) to subscribers.
-By accepting service from Cooperative Connections, LLC d/b/a Sprout Fiber Internet, you agree to these terms and conditions and they are legally binding.
+This Service Agreement (“Agreement”) describes certain terms under which Cooperative Connection, LLC (dba “Sprout Fiber Internet”) will provide fiber optic broadband services (the “Service”) to subscribers.
+By accepting service from Cooperative Connection, LLC d/b/a Sprout Fiber Internet, you agree to these terms and conditions and they are legally binding.

 1. TERMS OF SERVICE AND COMPLIANCE.
 Subscriber agrees to comply with all terms contained within this Agreement and to comply with SPROUT FIBER INTERNET’s policies, rules and price schedules related to the Service.
 This Agreement, along with SPROUT FIBER INTERNET’s policies, rules and price schedules, are collectively referred to herein as the “Terms of Service.”
 The Terms of Service constitute a binding contract between the Subscriber and SPROUT FIBER INTERNET.
 The Subscriber acknowledges and agrees that the Terms of Service may change from time to time following notice of such change and will remain contractually binding.
 The Subscriber’s signing of the Participation Form at the time service is requested and use of the Service shall be deemed acknowledgment that the Subscriber has read and agreed to all the Terms of Service, including this Agreement.

 2. OWNERSHIP OF THE SERVICE LOCATION.
 The Subscriber represents that it lawfully owns the real property at which the Subscriber is to receive the Service (the “Service Location), or that the Subscriber has the permission of such owner(s) to enter this Agreement.